 InFocus | Podcast

+InFocus advances the latest news stories.
+Join Host Melissa Ridgen as she puts issues into perspective and provides in-depth analysis.
 Informational and educational, InFocus provides a detailed examination of the issues affecting our communities.

 To subscribe to the InFocus audio podcast, choose your player below or copy our RSS Feed.

 How police handled the Washington rioters compared to Standing Rock protesters